beginning of content

 How can I help my child with their body image?

-You have a big influence on how your child feels about their body.
-Encourage your child to have a healthy relationship with their body and with food.
+You have a big impact on how your child feels about their body.

 Resources and Support